arosl/pscr_loop/README.md

 Calculate oxygen fraction in loop

 positional arguments:
-  fractionoxy           Oxygen fraction of breathing gas on cylinder, this agrument is mandatory
+  fractionoxy           Oxygen fraction of breathing gas on cylinder, this agrument is mandatory.
+It accepts both oxygen fraction (eg 0.32) and
+                        oxygen percentage (eg 32).

 optional arguments:
   -h, --help            show this help message and exit